Nimsalcade/MistralAI-OCR/README.md

 ### How It Works

 1. **API Key Entry:**
-   When you launch the app, you'll be prompted to enter your Mistral API key.
+   When you launch the app locally, you'll be prompted to enter your Mistral API key.
+In production, the API key is securely stored in Streamlit secrets.

 2. **File Type & Source Selection:**
    Choose whether you want to process a **PDF** or an **Image** and select the source type—either via a URL or by uploading a file.